-Two-step verification adds an extra layer of security to your Adobe account.
-While signing in to your Adobe account with your Adobe ID and password, an extra verification code is required.
+When signing in to your Adobe account with your Adobe ID, two-step verification prompts you for a code before your Adobe ID password.
+This extra verification helps keep your account safe.
 You can choose to receive this code on your email address (default method) or mobile phone.
 You can also use an authenticator app, such as Adobe Authenticator, to generate a verification code.

 Two-step verification for your Adobe account is optional but recommended.